Guide To Digestion In

 Digestion In The Small Intestine

 After being churned and mixed with digestive juices in the stomach, food chyme moves slowly into the folds of the small intestine through the pyloric sphincter or valve.
 The small intestine (or small bowel) is the longest section of the digestive tract (approx 17 feet) and is divided into three segments: the duodenum, jejunum and ileum, each of which performs different digestive functions.
 Chyme from the stomach is propelled through the small intestine by a process of muscular contractions called peristalsis.

-Functions Of The Small Intestine
+WEIGHT LOSS Functions Of The Small Intestine

 The small intestine is where most chemical digestion takes place; peptides (complex chains of protein molecules) are broken down into amino acids; lipids (fats) are broken down into fatty acids and glycerol; and carbohydrates are broken down into simple sugars like glucose.

 To accomplish this, chyme is mixed with additional digestive juices including bile from the liver and pancreatic juice and amylase from the pancreas, as well as other intestinal enzymes such as maltase, lactase and sucrase to break down the chyme and assist in nutrient absorption.

 Absorbed nutrients flow in the bloodstream to the liver where they are further metabolised and then either stored or or sent to cells in other parts of the body.
 In total, food typically takes 4-5 hours to transit all three sections of the small intestine.
 Along the way its consistency changes from porridge (chyme) to a thin watery mixture.